epfl-ada/ada-2021-project-name/docs/index.md

 #### Cluster 1
-Economists say:
+Mainly consists of economists:
 >  "Who cares about bitcoin"

 > "Bitcoin remains a major gamble as it is very much an asset that remains in uncharted waters weve simply not experienced this before"

-> Economist: "Bitcoin in particular has had i think three hyperinflation episodes this year"
+> "Bitcoin in particular has had i think three hyperinflation episodes this year"

 #### Cluster 5
-Businessmen say:
+Consists of businessmen being bullish on crypto:
 > "The legitimacy this gives bitcoin as a tradeable asset is very important"

 > "I firmly believe that bitcoin and the blockchain can change the world for the better"